Edward J. Williams

 The length of a replication (i.e., the simulated time it represents) is likewise a delicate statistical question.
 The longer each replication is, the more confidence both the analyst and the client can have that the replication will accurately capture representative reality in the system being modeled.
 One useful rule of thumb is that even the rarest of events (for example, a conveyor breakdown) should have a chance to happen “half a dozen” times during the replication.
 The analyst does well to remember that the rarest events may be interactions.
 For example, if each of two particular machines fails occasionally and independently, both machines may be simultaneously “down” very occasionally – yet information on system performance during that situation may be extremely important to have.
 As an additional convenience, the length of a replication should be an integer multiple of a canonical work period.
 For example, suppose performance metrics on the actual system are (or will be) gathered on a basis of 24- hour intervals.
 If the foregoing considerations guide the analyst to a replication length of 450 hours, the replication length might well be increased to 480 hours, representing twenty days.

 From a statistical viewpoint, each replication represents another experimental data point – “another throw of the dice” (using different random numbers generated by the simulation software).
-Therefore, successive replications are statistically independent, permitting the use of standard statistical formulas (for example, those pertaining to the Student-distribution) for calculation of confidence intervals for the performance metrics of interest.
+Therefore, successive replications are statistically independent, permitting the use of standard statistical formulas (for example, those pertaining to the Student-t distribution) for calculation of confidence intervals for the performance metrics of interest.
 These formulas provide confidence intervals whose width varies inversely as the square root of n (= number of replications), not inversely as n.
 Therefore, for example, if the width of these intervals needs to be halved to give the client sufficient confidence when making decisions based on the simulation analysis, it is insufficient to double the number of replications.
 The number of replications must be quadrupled.
 Furthermore, the analyst must avoid the mistake of making one extremely long run (for example, using the previous numbers, 9600 hours) and mentally dividing it into 20 “replications” of 480 hours each.
 Such misconstrued replications are not statistically independent – for example, conditions in the system at 955 hours (near the end of one subdivision) and conditions at 965 hours (near the beginning of the next) are very similar, the result of positive correlation.
 With independence thus foregone, the foundations underpinning the computation of confidence intervals for the performance metrics are therefore severely compromised.
 Indeed, breaking a “long” run (replication) into pieces can be done, using the technique of batch means and taking care to ensure the batches are as nearly independent as possible (Sanchez 1999).

 When only a very few alternatives are to be compared (e.g., a, b, and c), the analyst can reasonably build confidence intervals for all comparisons needed (here, a relative to b, a relative to c, and b relative to c).
 However, much greater statistical power is available for the typical situation of multiple comparisons on multiple factors.
 For example, the analyst may need to investigate a situation such as: